-Many people simply don’t understand it means to have an addiction.
+Many people simply don’t understand what it means to have an addiction.
 They think that addicts have a choice in the matter, and can simply quit if they tried hard enough.
-This is simply not true, and is one of the first misconceptions about addiction that we would like to debunk.
+This is simply not true and is one of the first misconceptions about addiction that we would like to debunk.

 According to the American Psychiatric Association (APA), addiction is a complex mental health disease.
 It changes the brain’s wiring and can cause an individual to make irrational decisions.
 It can also cause the affected individual to have difficulties controlling his or her behavior and actions.
 These changes are due to chemical imbalances in the brain.

 The symptoms of addiction are grouped into four different categories.
 They include: